 "Demand Charge" shall mean the amounts to be paid by Buyer to Seller for each Month during the Year during the Delivery Term, for Buyer's right to Schedule Energy in accordance with this Agreement, all as more particularly set forth in Section 4.2.

 “Dispatch Order” shall mean each schedule for delivery of a Block issued by Buyer under this Agreement.
-For example, if Buyer’s Day-Ahead Schedule Notice requires delivery of one Block for a period of four (4) Hours, then no deliveries four (4) Hours and then delivery of two (2) Blocks for eight (8) Hours, three (3) Dispatch Orders will be deemed to have been given.
+For example, if Buyer’s Day-Ahead Schedule Notice requires delivery of one Block for a period of four (4) Hours, then no deliveries for four (4) Hours and then delivery of two (2) Blocks for eight (8) Hours, three (3) Dispatch Orders will be deemed to have been given.

 "Dispatch Order Charge" shall mean the component of the Contract Price as defined in Section 4.5 and in Exhibit A.